jina-ai/GSoC/README.md

 - learn best practices in writing codes.
 - get credits from GSoC.
 - get awesome SWAGS.
+- upon successful project completion, get invited as a speaker for our community events.
+- deep dive into AI and ML, learn new concepts and develop apps that serve a purpose.

+## 💡 Project Ideas

 ### *Project idea 1- Accurate landmark search system *